 Marché de Porte de Vanves

-Marché de Porte de Vanves is a weekend flea market open all year round with more than 380 vendors on its site.
+Marché de Porte de Vanves is a weekend flea market open all year round.
+There are around 400 380 vendors on site.
 Here you’ll find furniture and objects of the 18th and 19th Centuries, Art Deco, 50s and 70s retro, metalwork, tools, tableware, glassware, silverware, vintage clothing, antique lace and textiles, antique jewellery and trinkets, cameras, radios and phonographs, old books and papers, coins, medals and militaria, paintings, drawings and engravings, photographs and postcards, curios, toys and folk art, religious objects and more!
 There are specialist dealers and those who have different and varied knick knacks every week.

-Don’t be surprised to see famous faces here – those in the know just love to shop here for that something special you can’t get anywhere else.
-Go after 12.00 on Saturday or Sunday to find and bag a bargain.
+Don’t be surprised to see famous faces here.
+Those in the know just love to shop here for that something special you can’t get anywhere else.
+Go after 12.00 on Saturday or Sunday to bag a bargain.

 Metro: Line 13 Porte de Vanves